-As you near retirement, there’s so much to think about.
-You have probably thought long and hard about perhaps the most pressing question: Where do you want to live?
-And what should you do with all that stuff?
+As you near retirement, there's a lot to think about.
+But perhaps the most pressing question is: Where do you want to live in retirement?

 Making the decision to sell your home

-• Do you feel overwhelmingly stressed when thinking about your home’s maintenance?
+- Do you feel stressed when thinking about your home's maintenance?

-• Are you spending more than 30 percent of your income on your house?
+- Are you spending more than 30% of your income on your house?

 If you answered yes to most (or all) of these questions, it may be time to downsize.